Autism spectrum disorder: how it affects development

 Children with autism spectrum disorder (ASD) don’t tune into other people in the same way as typically developing babies and children.

 For example, a child with ASD might not respond to his name, make eye contact, smile at caregivers, or wave goodbye without being told to.
-A child with ASD also might not use eye contact or pointing to get someone’s attention or communicate.
+A child with ASD also might not use eye contact or point with his finger to get someone’s attention or communicate.

-Difficulty with joint attention can also make it hard for children with ASD to learn skills like taking turns, interpreting facial expressions or keeping to the topic of a conversation.
+Difficulty with joint attention can also make it hard for these children to learn skills like taking turns, interpreting facial expressions or keeping to the topic of a conversation.

 Autism spectrum disorder: how it affects understanding